Watch our video on Who We Are

 The Lennox Partnership (TLP) was created in 1988, and re-named in July 2000, as a result of a merger between two Enterprise Trusts operating in West Dunbartonshire.
 Initially established to support the regeneration of the Clydebank area following the demise of the shipbuilding and heavy engineering sectors, and to continue the work of the Scottish Development Agency’s Task Force who were pulling out of the area.
-The organisation has evolved over the years, broadening its remit and widening its operational area to include the delivery of services in 11 of the 32 Local Authority areas of Scotland
+The organisation has evolved over the years, broadening its remit and widening its operational area to include the delivery of services in a number of the 32 Local Authority areas of Scotland.

 "The Lennox Partnership delivers services to get people in Scotland into lasting work"